Russian hackers breached Dow Jones for trading tips - Bloomberg

 The Federal Bureau of Investigation, Secret Service and the Securities and Exchange Commission are leading an investigation, which began at least a year ago, Bloomberg reported. (bloom.bg/1LSxcUI)

-"Since Bloomberg published its article, we have worked hard to establish whether the allegations it contains are correct.
-To date, we have been unable to find evidence of any such investigation", Dow Jones spokeswoman Colleen Schwartz said in an email.
+"We have received no information from the authorities about any such alleged matter," Dow Jones spokeswoman Colleen Schwartz said in an email, adding that the company was looking into the report.

-Dow Jones, the publisher of the Wall Street Journal and a unit of Rupert Murdoch's News Corp, disclosed last week a breach of its systems that put payment card and contact information of about 3,500 individuals at risk.
+Dow Jones, the publisher of the Wall Street Journal and a unit of Rupert Murdoch's News Corp (NWSA.O), disclosed last week a breach of its systems that put payment card and contact information of about 3,500 individuals at risk.

-Dow Jones had said that there was unauthorized access to its systems at certain times between August 2012 and July 2015.
+Dow Jones had said that there was unauthorised access to its systems at certain times between August 2012 and July 2015.

 "We are aware of the Dow Jones intrusion and looking into it," FBI spokeswoman Kelly Langmesser said via email.